Business Insurance

 Ownership Protection can provide the continuing owners or their nominees with sufficient cash to transfer the outgoing owner’s equity to the continuing owners should a business owner die, become disabled, or suffer a critical illness.

 The premiums on policies owned by the business owners’ superannuation funds are tax-deductible to the trustee of the fund.
 This deduction is usually returned to the member’s account (being the business owner).
 Furthermore, the business owner may choose to arrange additional contributions to be made to the superannuation fund, which will generally either be tax deductible to their business entity or themselves.
 The proceeds of superannuation death benefits paid to most beneficiaries will be tax-free.
-However, benefits paid to certain beneficiaries – such as children who are financially independent – will attract some tax.
+However, benefits paid to particular beneficiaries – such as financially independent children – will attract some tax.

 Business Succession Planning